SECTIONS / CLASSES

 Wiveliscombe show.

+Please state size of item at time of entry.
 No entry in this section is to exceed 1m2 or equivalent area.

 Enquiries regarding the classes in section F to Sylvia Cottrell (07764 571018)

-For class 617 the item can be made by a group but please state this on entry form
+For class 619 the item can be made by a group but please state this on entry form

 Class

-600 A Christmas decoration
+600 A Decorative Wreath

 601 An item made of wood (please state size —max size 15.7” or 40cm2 )